felipeweb/learn-ebpf-otel/README.md

 # Kubernetes Monitoring and Observability Setup

 This repository provides configuration files and instructions for setting up monitoring and observability tools on Kubernetes clusters.
-By following these steps, you'll be able to deploy essential components for monitoring your Kubernetes infrastructure and applications effectively.
+By following these steps, you'll be able to deploy essential components for effectively monitoring your Kubernetes infrastructure and applications.

 ## Table of Contents